 Revd Chris Burr

 I was born in Tredegar and have spent all of my life in and around South Wales.
-I wasn’t from a faith background but became a Christian in my early teens and quickly felt a call to ministry.
+I wasn’t from a faith background, but became a Christian in my early teens and for as long as I can remember felt a calling to full time ministry.

 Having worked in the in the civil service for nearly 10 years, primarily as a National Insurance Inspector and then as a Training and Education Manager, by my late 20s I felt God’s calling more strongly than ever and I set that career aside to begin training for the priesthood at what was then St Michael’s College, Llandaff.

 I graduated with a BTh in 2001, and served as a curate in Llantrisant before becoming Priest in Charge of a parish in Pontypridd in 2004.
-In 2010 I was appointed Vicar of Lisvane in the North of Cardiff, before stepping out of parochial ministry to take up my current post at St Padarn’s in 2019.
+From there I moved to become Vicar of Lisvane in the North of Cardiff in 2010, before taking up my current post at St Padarn’s at the beginning of 2019.

-I have a keen interest in meteorology and an ever-increasing love of travel.
-I have developed particularly strong links with a community in Mbale, Eastern Uganda, and also organise and lead regular pilgrimages to the Holy Land.
-I enjoy reading good crime fiction (there will never be another PD James!) and taking walks with our Labrador Honey (although she tends to take me rather than the other way around).
+I have a keen interest in meteorology and an ever-increasing passion for travel.
+I have developed strong links with a community in Mbale, Eastern Uganda, and also organise and lead regular pilgrimages to the Holy Land.
+To relax, I love a good read with a particular interest in crime fiction (especially anything PD James!), or an evening at the theatre, and musical theatre especially.

 I am married to Helen, and together we have four children, and a rescue dog called Honey.